CAFAudit/audit-service/caf-audit-service-container/README.md

 ##### CAF\_AUDIT\_SERVICE\_API\_CONFIG\_PATH

 The path to the directory containing the config.properties which can be used as an alternative means of specifying the environment variables. e.g. .\config-props

+#### Logging

+The Logging within the CAF Audit Web Service has been set to a base level of INFO.
+This logging configuration can be overridden in order to raise or lower the log levels.

+##### Overriding Log Levels with Environment Variables

+This service allows the default log level used by the Web Service to be set to a global log level.
+This is done via an environment variable called `CAF_LOG_LEVEL`.
+The suitable levels are listed below.

+* WARN
+* ERROR
+* INFO
+* TRACE
+* DEBUG
+* ALL

+To change the logging level simply set `CAF_LOG_LEVEL` to a level of your choice and re-run the Audit Web Service.

+**Note: The value that `CAF_LOG_LEVEL` takes should be in lowercase**

+For example: `export CAF_LOG_LEVEL=debug`

 ## Audit Service Links